ncoevoet/ChanTracker/README.md

 You should also disable help, config, list until needed for registered users on the bot.

-It works with any version of supybot, vanilla, limnoria etc
+It works with any version of supybot, vanilla, limnoria, etc

 ## Bugs and Features ##